refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### `unsubscribe`

 This method is used to unsubscribe from a channel.
+The values returned from the `subscribe` method are passed to the `unsubscribe` method.

 ```ts title="liveProvider.ts"
 const liveProvider = (client: Ably.Realtime): LiveProvider => {